Anti-Money Laundering Compliance

 Best Practices for Anti-Money Laundering (AML) ComplianceRead More

 The modern casino is an entertainment venue that offers its patrons highly regulated gaming, often combined with hotels, multiple dining options and live entertainment.
 To facilitate gaming activity, casinos ordinarily provide some financial services to their patrons.
-Although the vast majority of patrons visit casinos for entertainment, leisure and diversion, those engaged in illegal activity may attempt to use the casino’s financial services to conceal or transfer illicit wealth.
+Although the vast majority of patrons visit casinos for entertainment and leisure, those engaged in illegal activity may attempt to use the casino’s financial services to conceal or transfer illicit wealth through cash or digital payments.
+Online gaming has many of the same money laundering and illicit finance risks associated with in-person casino gaming, as well as additional challenges.

-To discourage such behavior and safeguard the integrity of the casino industry and the U.S. financial system, casino companies have developed effective risk-based programs in an effort to ensure compliance with the legal requirements of the federal Bank Secrecy Act (BSA) and associated anti-money laundering (AML) statutes and regulations.
+To discourage such behavior and safeguard the integrity of the gaming industry and the U.S. financial system, casino companies have developed effective risk-based programs in an effort to ensure compliance with the legal requirements of the federal Bank Secrecy Act (BSA), Anti-Money Laundering Act (AML) and other AML statutes and regulations.
+As a result, the gaming industry has emerged as a respected leader in AML compliance across the country.

-The goal of this document is to provide a resource for industry and law enforcement to help guide their efforts to protect the gaming industry and the broader financial system from money launderers and others involved in illegal activity.
+Updated in 2022, the goal of this document—reviewed and revised by the country’s top compliance professionals—is to provide a resource for the gaming industry and law enforcement to help guide their efforts to protect the industry and the broader financial system from money launderers and others involved in illegal activity.

 AML Effectiveness and BSA ModernizationRead More